Skip to main content

 Second Cancers After Adrenal Cancer

-Survivors of adrenal cancer can still get any type of second cancer, but they have increased risks of:
+Some cancer survivors may develop a new, unrelated cancer later.
+This is called a second cancer.
+Unfortunately, being treated for cancer doesn’t mean you can’t get another cancer.
+Survivors of adrenal cancer can get any type of second cancer, but they have increased risks of getting:

 Women who have had adrenal cancer also have an increased risk of melanoma of the skin.

-Patients who were under 45 when adrenal cancer was diagnosed have increased risks of breast cancerbone and soft tissue sarcomabrain tumors, and acute leukemia.
+Patients who were under 45 when adrenal cancer was diagnosed have increased risks of breast cancer, bone and soft tissue sarcoma, brain tumors, and acute leukemia.
 These cancers, along with adrenal cancer, are seen in a family cancer syndrome called Li-Fraumeni syndrome.

 Follow-up after treatment

-After completing treatment for adrenal cancer, you should still see your doctor regularly and may have tests to look for signs the cancer has come back or spread.
+After completing treatment for adrenal cancer, you should still see your doctor regularly and might have tests to look for signs the cancer has come back or spread.
 Experts do not recommend any additional testing to look for second cancers in patients without symptoms.
 Let your doctor know about any new symptoms or problems, because they could be caused by the cancer coming back or by a new disease or second cancer.

 Survivors of adrenal cancer should follow the American Cancer Society guidelines for the early detection of cancer and stay away from tobacco products.
 Smoking increases the risk of many cancers.